 Comfort at work

 Note that contacts could be uncomfortable if you have dry eyes or if you work in an air-conditioned office.
-You can first learn how to avoid dry eyes by keeping safe habits.
+You can first learn how to treat dry eyes by keeping healthy habits.
 Certain contact lenses have a special design for office use and can help reduce eye strain during busy days at work.
-Eye drops are also something that all customers should have on hand.
+Eye drops are also something that all contact lens wearers should have on hand.

 Also, if you work in front of a computer all day and wear contacts, remember to blink often.
 Practice the 20-20-20 rule: every 20 minutes, look away from your monitor and focus on something at least 20 feet away for 20 seconds.
 Your eyes will thank you for it.

 Not comfortable wearing glasses?
-Get a clear vision with a discrete look – nobody will notice your contacts!
+Get a clear vision for your prescription with a discrete look wearing contacts.

-And patients with high prescriptions don’t need to worry about thick, pop bottle lenses like they do with glasses.
-A high prescription in the form of a contact lens isn’t visible to anybody else.
-And it does away with much of the curvature and distortion that goes hand in hand with strong spectacle lenses.
+This is a bonus for glasses wearers who have a high prescription, as you need not worry about thick lenses with contacts.
+A high prescription in the form of a contact lens isn’t visible when compared to glasses.
+Plus, it does away with much of the curvature and distortion that you may experience with high prescription eyeglasses.

-Last but not least, with contact lenses your field of vision isn’t restricted to the limitations of your glasses frame!
-With contacts, you can step out and see the whole world crisply from side to side, without the peripheral barrier of a bulky frame.
+With contact lenses, your field of vision isn’t restricted to the limitations of your glasses frame.
+You can step out and see your world clearly from side to side, without the peripheral barrier of a bulky frame.
 With proper contact lens wear, you can enjoy a much wider field of vision.

-Glasses or contact lenses?
-The best option is to discuss it with your eye doctor to decide what the ideal solution is for you.
-Eyeglasses will always remain a good option if you wear contacts but want to take them off from time to time.
-Glasses cannot be replaced by contacts entirely; they’ll always be a good supplement to contact lenses and vice versa.
+The best option is to discuss it with your eye doctor to decide the ideal solution is for you.
+Eyeglasses will still be needed to give your eyes a break from contacts and to ensure the cornea gets some natural breathing time.
+Though glasses cannot be replaced by contacts entirely, they’ll always be a good supplement to contact lenses and vice versa.